opentoken-io/opentoken/doc/strength-and-numbers.md

 * 1E9: One billion.
 A fountain pen cap (55 mm) enlarged to be one billion times larger would be able to hold the Earth inside (55,000 kilometers for the pen cap, a mere 12,742 km for Earth).

-* 4.3E17:  400 quadrillion.
+* 4.3E17:  430 quadrillion.
 This is our current guess as to the age of the universe in seconds.

 * 4E19: 40 quintillion.
 The grand canyon can hold about this many grains of sand.
+A Rubik's cube has 4.3E19 possible configurations.

 * 7E27: 7 octillion.
 This is close to the number of atoms in an average human body.